-David Lassner is the Interim Chief Executive Officer of the University of Hawaiʻi at Mānoa and is responsible for administration and management of the campus.
-As Interim Chancellor, he is an officer of the University of Hawaiʻi System of 10 constituent institutions, of which UH Mānoa is the flagship campus.
+University of Hawaiʻi at Mānoa Interim Chancellor David Lassner is responsible for administration and management of the campus.
+As interim chancellor, he is an officer of the University of Hawaiʻi System of 10 constituent institutions, of which UH Mānoa is the flagship campus.

-Dr. Lassner also currently serves as the President of the University of Hawaiʻi System.
+Interim Chancellor Lassner also currently serves as the president of the University of Hawaiʻi System.

 A listing of all University of Hawaiʻi at Mānoa Executive and Managerial employees is available.